IELTS Essay Topics with sample answer.

 Sample Answer 1:

-Smoking is scientifically proven to be harmful for both active and passive smokers.
+Smoking is scientifically proven to be harmful to both active and passive smokers.
 Governments all over the world have enforced strong regulations to curb its usage.
-While the initiative to charge more on medical expenses of a smoker is laudable, but I believe that this will be a clear discrimination of people's right in a democratic society.
+While the initiative to charge more for medical expenses of a smoker is laudable, but I believe that this will be a clear discrimination of people's right in a democratic society.

 Sample Answer 2:

 Smoking addicts possess themselves with severe health issues.
 Most of them choose to smoke independently and with being aware of health threats.
-Thereby the awareness of it has to induce them to pay attention on their health.
-A vast number of patients are getting ill unwillingly, the smokers on the other hand are getting ill knowingly.
+Thereby the awareness of it has to induce them to pay attention to their health.
+A vast number of patients are getting ill unwillingly, the smokers, on the other hand, are getting ill knowingly.
 Hence it is justified that they should be charged more for their treatment.
 This is mainly because it would at least give them a reason to quit smoking.